 MyPrint devices are available in the West Building on floor 3.
 Each MyPrint device can print, copy, and scan.

 Buy printer credits in advance from the MyPrint portal.
-Otherwise, use the credit machines by the printers in the West Building.

 The microfilm and microfiche printer is on Main floor 1.